This post may contain affiliate links. Please read our disclosure policy.

 Shrimp stuffed mushrooms are an easy yet elegant appetizer perfect for the holidays!
 Tender and juicy mushrooms are filled with bouncy shrimp and aromatics topped with crispy panko and nutty parmesan.
 Pair with crisp white wine, bubbly champagne, or sake grapefruit cocktail!

 Learn how to make stuffed mushrooms not rubbery with some simple tricks.
-If you love these stuffed mushrooms with seafood, give my Keto stuffed mushrooms with cream cheese, spinach, and artichoke, or these Paleo herb stuffed mushrooms a try!
+If you love these stuffed mushrooms with seafood, give my Keto stuffed mushrooms with cream cheese, spinach, and artichoke, or these Air fryer stuffed mushrooms a try!

 Photo shows mushrooms stuffed with shrimp seafood filling and baked in a casserole dish.